 Joseph Barra is a member of the firm’s Construction Group.
 With skills gained in his first career as a civil engineer, he has represented clients in the construction industry for over 25 years.
-He advises his clients on issues such as design and construction flaws and delays, funding disputes, certification hearings, and violations involving the U.S. Department of Labor's Occupational Safety and Health Organization (OSHA).
+He advises his clients on issues such as design and construction flaws and delays, funding disputes, certification hearings, and violations involving the U.S. Department of Labor's Occupational Safety and Health Administration (OSHA).

 Joe’s practice includes clients from all areas of the design and construction industry: